The Australian Convict Sites World Heritage Property

-The Australian Convict Sites World Heritage Property was inscribed on the World Heritage List in 2010.
+The Australian Convict Sites were inscribed on the World Heritage List in 2010.

-Consisting of eleven sites spread throughout Australia in Tasmania, New South Wales, Western Australia and on Norfolk Island, the Australian Convict Sites World Heritage Property tells the epic story of Australia’s convict heritage.
+Consisting of eleven sites spread throughout Australia in Tasmania, New South Wales, Western Australia and on Norfolk Island, the Australian Convict Sites tell the epic story of Australia’s convict heritage.

 Each site in the Property represents a different aspect of the convict system and are the most significant examples in Australia’s history of forced migration.
 Almost half of the Sites in the inscription are in Tasmania.